-Solvent cleaners are flammable and poisonous and can cause burns.
+flammable cleaners are and poisonous and can cause burns.

 2.4 Handling/mounting the brake pads

 Friction material is a very essential part of the brake system and the brake pads should be handled carefully to avoid damages to the brake pads/friction material.